KratosMultiphysics/KratosSalomePlugin/documentation/developers_guide.md

 **Testing**
 Mock objects are not used because it is not included in Salome => Mock is only part of unittest since python3.3 "terminate called after throwing an instance of 'CORBA::OBJECT_NOT_EXIST'" called after tests in Version 9, related to study clearing but nothing to worry about

-**Reasons to drop support for versions < 9**
-- Mock unittesting is not available
-- return value is not correct in older version, makes use of wrapper necessary
-- PointerVectorSet not working with py-2 (infinite recursion)
-- filtering on subgeom seems not to work
-- well, python2 ...
-- some other methods inside of salome are not working (e.g. GetSalomeObject from identifier, or some classes only have type "instance")
-- study management much easier, since now there is only one study and I don't have to maintain two different versions

 Plugin works directly with meshes.
 This makes the usage easier, esp since Salome is currently updating from the GEOM module to the Shaper module